bishwash26/Sahayata/README.md

-# myapp
+# Sahayata

-A new Flutter project.
+A helping app

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project uses several APIs in order to ask for help with people nearby or contact your local authorities.

 A few resources to get you started if this is your first Flutter project: